 In case you’d like to sell privately in WA, the main thing to consider is whether you are legally allowed to offer your property without an Agent.
-Yes, you definitely can.
-In case you’re concerned over this, you can affirm it with Department of Commerce in Western Australia.
+Yes, you definitely can buy my place Perth.
+In case you’re concerned over this, you can affirm it with the Department of Commerce in Western Australia.
 Following are the steps to getting it done:

 Step 1: Preparing the contract of sale

 The first step is to guarantee that you have your contract of sale drawn up by your lawyer or conveyancer before publishing your property available to be purchased.
 This is known as the Contract for Sale of Land or Strata Title by Offer and Acceptance (or O and A for short).
 A Joint Form of General Conditions for the Sale of Land (the General Agreement) equally has to be provided to the buyer and vendor when an offer is made.
 In your agreement indicate if any chattels are to be excluded, for example, pot plants or machines.
 Dishwashers, range hoods, curtains and blinds are usually included.